 Though there is no definitive evidence that diet has a role in most cases of adult female acne, we find that some patients will improve with minimizing fried foods as well as minimizing excessive consumption of milk (especially skim milk).
-Put another way, a generally well-balance diet may help acne for some individuals.
+Put another way, a generally well-balanced diet may help prevent acne for some individuals.

 Hair Care Products

 Be mindful that some of these products may make your acne worse.
 Depending on what they are made of, they may plug the pores.
 Most often these are substances that are styling products like hair gel.

 Oil-based moisturizers and other similar products applied to the skin tend to plug the pores more easily, resulting in more acne.
 Generally, the heavier (thicker, greasier) a product is, the more likely it is to do this.
 These types of products are best avoided.
 Instead, seek out oil-free options.

 Though some of our patients report that their acne gets better with sun, we always recommend against intentional sun/UV exposure (tanning beds) for this.
 Aside from the inherent dangers such as skin cancer and sun damage (increased wrinkling, spotting, etc…) UV light can also darken up some acne spots as they heal leaving brown spots that take much longer to disappear.

 General Skin Care